JianqiaoLu/DCA/README.md

-# assigments for convex programm
+# assigments for convex optimization
-we know that we need to
+the difficult part for solving the hessain part has already written in the .pdf